Xerdi/xdp-docker/README.md

 *~/bin/xdpdocker*

 ## Notes on TDS
-The image uses an alternated configuration of TEXMF.
+The image uses an alternated configuration of TEXMFDOTDIR.
 The main difference is that it also allows a thinner TDS variant, which is more aligned with CTANs upload directory structure.

-Here's an example of `gitinfo-lua`s structure, which is compatible with the PKG_HOME structure (see [misc/texmf.cnf](misc/texmf.cnf)):
+Here's an example of `gitinfo-lua`s structure, which is compatible with the TEXMFDOTDIR structure (see [misc/texmf.cnf](misc/texmf.cnf)):
 ```
 gitinfo-lua
 ├── doc